-Housed within the Ontario Agriculture College (OAC) the University of Guelph’s School of Environmental Design and Rural Development (SEDRD) brings together major academic fields concerned with creating strong communities, in Canada and around the world.
-The four highly respected units that have come together to form SEDRD share many common goals but approach them in different and complementary ways.
+The School of Environmental Design and Rural Development (SEDRD) brings together major academic fields concerned with creating strong communities, in Canada and around the world.
+The four highly respected programs in SEDRD share many common goals but approach them in different and complementary ways.
 This model reflects the imperatives in building authentic communities where planners, leaders, communicators, landscape architects, the citizens and politicians all play important interdependent roles in community strength.

 Using creativity and innovation, Landscape Architects aim to meet the needs of people while improving the environment.
 They design memorable places that are attractive, functional and sustainable and that affect the way our cities, suburbs, rural and wilderness areas are planned, designed and managed.
 If you have creative abilities and are interested in problem-solving and communication, then consider studying landscape architecture at the University of Guelph.